Details of revised fees and charges including information on how to pay.

 The Environment Agency recently reviewed many of their charges.
 They consulted with customers between 29 November 2017 and 26 January 2018 on their proposed new charges.

-As a result of the review, charges for these regulatory regimes will change:
+As a result of the review, charges for these regulatory regimes have changed:

 - Environmental Permitting